 1. How to change the information on your car insurance

 Changing your car insurance policy to fit your new location might be as simple as calling your insurance agent and going through a quick filing process.
 However, if you’re moving to an area that’s outside of your carrier’s area of coverage, you’ll need to shop for a new car insurance carrier all over again.
-Luckily, our experts have access to multiple insurance companies nationwide.
+Luckily, our agents have access to multiple insurance companies nationwide.
 So, we can help you determine the specific risks you’ll face in your new location and find similar carriers with the best rates around.

 2. You have a certain amount of time after you move to change the address on your policy